tautomer/tautomer.github.io/_posts/blog/misc/2024-02-26-build_github_pages_locally.md

    you can create the rule with the default script and add the port to this rule later.

+   > If you want to use `--livereload`, the port `35729` needs to be added to
+   > the firewall rule as well.

 4. Jekyll does not watch changes made to `_config.yml`.
 It seems even restarting the server might not work.
 You have to run `bundle exec jekyll build` or `jekyll build` such that these changes will take effects.
 In fact, if you run